 In the filling in this recipe I added a little Turkish red pepper paste, biber salcasi to the filling for a spicier version; it flavored the spinach and onion really well.
 If you would like a milder taste, simply omit the red pepper paste (or the pepper flakes).

-Gozleme, Pide and savoury pastry recipes are also included in my cookery book, signed copies of Ozlem’s Turkish Table, Recipes from My Homeland, available to order at this link.
-It is also 10 % off as a little gift from us for Mother’s Day until the end of May 12th, 2019 (please enter promo code: mothers-day for the discount).
+Gozleme, Pide and savoury pastry recipes are also included in my Gourmand award winner cookery book Ozlem’s Turkish Table, signed copies of Ozlem’s Turkish Table, Recipes from My Homeland, available to order at this link.
+It is 10 % off as a little gift from us for Mother’s Day too and it is delivered worldwide.